deining/EmWiTutorial/README.md

 The tutorial is hosted on [GitHub pages](https://deining.github.io/EmWiTutorial/), enjoy the tutorial!

-If you have any comments or suggestion for improvement concerning this tutorial, feel free to open an [issue](https://github.com/deining/EmWiTutorial/issues).
+If you have any suggestion for improvement or comment concerning this tutorial, feel free to open an [issue](https://github.com/deining/EmWiTutorial/issues).

 For general question unrelated to this tutorial, you may make use of the [question and answer site](https://ask.embedded-wizard.de) for Embedded Wizard users and UI developers.